-When people hear the word bleed in printing, they often think that it must be a problem.
-After all, when we think of colours bleeding in fabrics or people who are bleeding, that is usually not a good thing.
+Bleed in printing – when people hear about it they often think that it is a problem.
+After all, when we think of colours bleeding in fabrics, that is usually not a good thing.
+And when we think of people who are bleeding, that is not good.

 In fact bleed is the solution to a problem that can occur when sheets are cut to size after printing.

 If a sheet is printed at the finished size, then bleed doesn’t come into the picture at all.
 But that’s not usually the case.
-Usually a printer prints a large sheet with several copies of the design repeated in a grid – say 4×4 or 5×3.
-And then the big sheet is cut down into several smaller finished sheets.
+Usually a printer prints a large sheet with several copies of the design repeated in a grid.
+It might be say 4×4 or 5×3.
+And then the big sheet is cut down into several smaller finished sheets with a guillotine.

 And that’s when bleed in printing comes into the picture.
-It is the way to make sure that when a large sheet is printed and cut into smaller sheets that there are no ugly strips of colour down the side of the print or bits of the design cut off and missing.
+Bleed is the way to make sure each finished sheet looks good.
+Bleed makes sure that there are no ugly strips of colour down the side of the print.
+And it makes sure there are no bits of the design cut off and missing.

-Take the example of a leaflet that will be A4 when it is cut to size and ready for the customer.
+Take this example.
+Let’s say it is a leaflet that will be A4 (210 × 297 millimeters) when it is cut to size.
+That is, the big sheet will be cut to that size ready for the customer.

-It is very unlikely that the printer will print the leaflets on A4 paper.
-It is much more likely that the printer will print the design on a much larger sheet with the design repeated several times.
+Now it is very unlikely that the printer will print the leaflets on A4 paper.
+In fact it is much more likely that the printer will print the design on a much larger sheet.
+He or she will print with the design repeated several times.

 Then, after printing, the printer will cut the large sheet to the finished size.
-That way the printer will get several leaflets out of one sheet, which is more efficient because it doesn’t need so many passes of the printing plate to get the required number of finished sheets.
+That way the printer will get several leaflets out of one sheet.
+That is more efficient because it doesn’t need so many passes of the printing plate.
+Fewer passes are needed to get the required number of finished sheets.

 The printer will lay out the leaflet design in a grid arrangement with the design repeated a number of times.
-Then, at each pass he will print eight, sixteen, or whatever number of leaflet designs will fit on the large sheet.
+Then, at each pass he will print eight, sixteen, or whatever number that will fit on the large sheet.

 After all the big sheets are printed, he stacks them and cuts them with a guillotine to the finished size.

-And that’s where the problem can start, because the guillotine may not cut exactly on the line where it is supposed to cut.
-A guillotine is a mechanical machine and not matter how well it is set up, it may cut just a fraction out from where it is supposed to cut.
+And that’s where the problem can start.
+That’s because the guillotine may not cut exactly on the line where it is supposed to cut.
+A guillotine is a mechanical machine.
+No matter how well it is set up, it may cut a fraction out.
+It may cut a fraction out from where it is supposed to cut.

 And that is where bleed comes in as a way to deal with the problem of inaccurate cuts.